barumau/pandunia/english/esperanti_i_pandunia.md

 Standard Average European features are not bad just because they imply Western bias.
 Some (not all) of them are bad because they are illogical or simply difficult.
 Many learners stumble with articles and "difficult" personal pronouns because they are not used to such things in their native language.
 The world language should be free of such unnecessary features.

 Pandunia has only feature number 1: _Word class is defined by suffixes._ It is also a main feature of Esperanto.
 But otherwise Pandunia diverges greatly from Esperanto in particular and from Standard Average European grammar in general.
-So grammar-wise Pandunia is nothing like Esperanto.
+So grammar-wise Pandunia is not Eurocentric like Esperanto.

+### International Vocabulary?

+Esperanto boasts with its international vocabulary.
+At a closer look it's not so international.
+Most Esperanto words come from Western languages.
+Esperanto chooses a European word even when no international Western word can be found.
+Such words are birdo (bird, only in English), vosto (tail, from Russian хвост) and knabo (boy, from German Knabe).

+Isn't it arrogant to create a language for the world without looking beyond your own neighbourhood?
+It was in the spirit of the time, the time of colonialism, when Esperanto was created.

+Pandunia acknowledges that there are many stocks of international words: Western, Indian, Sinitic and Perso-Arabic being the major ones.
+Hundreds of words are borrowed from each of them.
+Pandunia's vocabulary is evenly global.